hpe-dev-incubator/hpe-dev-portal/content/blog/bare-metal-provisioning-on-hpe-greenlake-using-terraform.md

 }
 ```

-Using a similar technique, you can retrieve the rest of the data you need - networks, machine_size, etc.
+Using a similar technique, you can retrieve the rest of the data you need - networks, machine size, etc.\
+\
+A﻿ppend to main.tf:

 ```hcl
 # choosing a location that has at least one machine available.